daniel-enqz/akord/README.md

 ```
 ![image](https://user-images.githubusercontent.com/71459774/158896156-2b1c8a7f-20b8-463e-b658-347a29f30e69.png)

--A user can share our event with a button, the funtion is a combination beteween Ruby code and Js, the name of this is Clipboard button
+- A user can share our event with a button, the funtion is a combination beteween Ruby code and Js, the name of this is Clipboard button
 ```ruby
 <% if current_user&.owns?(@event) %>
       <div data-controller="clipboard" data-clipboard-feedback-text-value="Copied!">